ThePieBaker90/On-The-Rim/Psycasts/Support Paths/Empath/3rd Level/Word of Lethargy.md

 - **Components**:
 	- Verbal
 - **Duration**:
-	- Concentration, up to 3 turns.
+	- Concentration, up to 2 turns.
 - **Effects**:
-	- You say an energetic word to grant an ally within range the [[Energized]] condition for the psycast duration.
+	- You say a lethargic word to drain the energy from a creature within range, the creature must make a Wisdom saving throw.
+On a failure, they gain the [[Lethargic]] condition for the psycast duration.
+On a success, nothing happens.
 - **Upcasting**:
 	- You cannot upcast this psycast.